How To Choose The Right Punching Bag For Your Workout

 Choosing the right punching bag is the key to improved workout performance and success in your at-home boxing training.
 With so many options and sizes available, it can be difficult to determine which heavy bag is right for you, especially as a beginner boxer.
 We’ll show you how to pick the right boxing bag for at home use.

 Punching bags come in all shapes and sizes.
 They each have their own pros and cons and the “best” one for you depends on your needs.
 The first thing you need to do is determine where your training space will be and what kind of boxing bag is best for your space.
 Here are some of the different options you can choose from:

 - Speed bag

-Generally heavy bags are used to improve upon punching and kicking skills.
-Heavy bags may be used in a number of different fighting sports including boxing, Muy Thai, and karate.
+Traditional hanging punching bags are usually attached to the ceiling or a stand, and swing when kicked or punched.
+Free-standing punching bags are fitted onto a base that provides a stable foundation.
+Generally, heavy bags are used to improve punching and kicking skills.
+Heavy bags may be used in a number of different fighting sports including boxing, Muay Thai, taekwondo, and karate.

 Here’s some basic guidelines regarding various punching bag weights:

 - 40 pounds: optimal for youth boxers and young beginners

 - 70 pounds: designed for teenagers and beginners